Kerry O’Brien

-Representing employees, executives, and independent contracts in Texas compensation and contract disputes.
+Representing employees, executives, and independent contractors in Texas compensation and contract disputes.

 Employment lawyer Kerry O'BrienScreen Shot 2016-01-15 at 8.52.41 PM